scdl-org/scdl/README.md

 * Download all song of one playlist
 * Download all song of all playlist of an user
 * Download all song of an user's favorites
-* Set tags with eyeD3 (soon)(the soft need to be updated to work with python3 by the owner)
+* Set the tags with mutagen (title / Arstist name / album = 'Soundcloud' / Artwork)

 ## Old version